sspringer82/ijs-react/README.md

 2. create a backend script within the package.json file
 3. define a data.json-file at the root level of our application
 4. run `npm run backend`

+# Ways of styling your components:

+- css import: import of "traditional" CSS with className + inline styling with style prop
+- css.modules: File called App.module.css - then import style and use the assigned classnames
+- scss: `npm install node-sass` + import App.scss and use SCSS syntax
+- external styling lib such as styled-components: `npm install styled-components @types/styled-components`

 ## Plan for the afternoon: